jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 Similar to the previous example let us download the Vivaldi RPM and install it locally.  [https://vivaldi.com/download/](https://vivaldi.com/download/ "Vivaldi.com").
 After selecting the Vivaldi 64 bit rpm and using the ```-i``` flag to install it, what error message is printed?

 Let's try another rpm.
 This one is a software called *denyhosts* this is a brute force banning tool that will lock out IP addresses that attempt to brute force connect to your server.
 The rpm is located at [http://pkgs.repoforge.com/denyhosts](http://pkgs.repoforge.com/denyhosts "Denyhosts").
-You can download the denyhosts-2.6.5-el6.rf.noarch.rpm.
+You can download the `denyhosts-2.6.5-el6.rf.noarch.rpm`.
 When you run the rpm based installer what happens?
 Why?

 #### Installers

 As you can see from above package managers were a great step forward in making Linux usable beyond the ranks of Thompson, Ritchie, and Stallman.
-But they still don't handle the dependency issue--they don't understand the context of auto-dependecy retrieval.
+But they still don't handle the dependency issue--they don't understand the context of auto-dependency retrieval.
 Various solutions were created but every Linux distro has pretty much settled on two families of Installers--those that match the major families.
 Fedora based distros use Yum and now use DNF (as of Fedora 23) and Debian based distros use APT.

 ### APT